 Released Sep.
 19, 2011

 When Sony passed off its Tablet S to us for review, I was more than a little excited.
-While the company has been a bit slow on getting into the tablet game, the two devices we’ve seen (the Tablet S and the odd, folding Tablet P)...
+While the company has been a bit slow on getting into the tablet game,...
 Read Full Review

 Priced At $499.99